SSWConsulting/SSW.Rules.Content/rules/weekly-client-love/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you build the client relationship by completing "Client Love" each week? (aka "Customer Love")
+title: Do you build a relationship with clients by giving "Client Love" each week? (aka "Customer Love")
 guid: 00f4a48f-07be-4fbc-bc3c-db91e695b45b
 uri: weekly-client-love
 created: 2010-07-16T06:45:19.0000000Z